tardis-dev/serum-vial/README.md

 Pushed real-time for any change to the order book for a given market with updated price levels and sizes since the previous update (decoded from the `bids` and `asks` accounts).

-- together with [`l2snapshot`](#l2snapshot) can be used to maintain local up-to-date full order book state
+- together with [`l2snapshot`](#l2snapshot), `l2update` messages can be used to maintain local up-to-date full order book state
-- `asks` and `bids` arrays contain updates which are provided as tuples where first item is an updated price level and second one is an updated size of the resting orders at that price level (absolute value, not delta)
+- `asks` and `bids` arrays contain updates which are provided as a tuples where first item is an updated price level and second one is an updated size of the resting orders at that price level (absolute value, not delta)
 - if size is set to `0` it means that such price level does not exist anymore and shall be removed from locally maintained order book

 ```ts